AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 If you need multiple instances of Sierra Chart to trade with two brokers at the same time, you will need a second installation of Sierra Chart on your computer.
 Do do this:
 * Follow [these instructions](https://www.sierrachart.com/index.php?page=doc/NewInstance.php).
-* Also, make sure that the DTC Ports are different for every
+* Also, make sure that the DTC Ports are unique for every Sierra Chart installation on the same host.

 ## Configuring Zorro